YR72dpi/SecuredWhisker/README.md

 ### Sign up

-On subscription form, enter pseudo, password and 2FA.
+On subscription form, enter pseudo, password.

 The password will be used to encrypt the private key in AES.